Check here first for Q&As about our Alaska expeditions

 Alcohol is available on the ship for purchase.

-The National Geographic Sea Bird and National Geographic Sea Lion each carry exercise equipment on the covered portions of their sundecks, including an exercise bike, elliptical, stretch bands and yoga mats.
-In addition, and as part of our wellness program, our wellness specialist leads stretch classes inspired by yoga and Pilates each morning on the sundeck before breakfast.
-Other fitness options include kayaking and hiking.
-Massage therapy, body treatments and other spa treatments are available aboard for an additional fee.
+The National Geographic Sea Bird and National Geographic Sea Lion each carry exercise equipment on the covered portions of their sundecks, including two exercise bikes and an elliptical machine.
+The indoor gym of the National Geographic Quest includes two treadmills, two stationary bikes, and an elliptical machine.
+All vessels have resistance bands, small hand weights, yoga mats, blocks, and foam rollers for your use at any time.
+In addition, and as part of our wellness program, our wellness specialist leads light exercise or stretching classes each morning on the sundeck before breakfast.
+Off-board fitness options include hiking, kayaking, and biking.
+Massage therapy is available aboard for an additional fee.

 All services and products purchased on board the ship may be paid for by cash, check or charge (American Express, VISA, MasterCard and Discover Card).